Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 • Heavy bag → Heavy Bag Pro + FightFlow.

-• Free-standing bag + budget → FightCamp.
+• Free-standing bag + budget for hardware → FightCamp.

 3. Do you want eyes up or eyes on a screen?